 The Big Bang did not occur as an explosion in the usual way one think about such things, despite one might gather from its name.
 The universe did not expand into space, as space did not exist before the universe, according to NASA (opens in new tab).
-Instead, it is better to think of the Big Bang as the simultaneous appearance of space everywhere in the universe.
+Instead, it is better to think of the Big Bang as the simultaneous appearance of space everywhere in the universe (opens in new tab).
 The universe has not expanded from any one spot since the Big Bang — rather, space itself has been stretching, and carrying matter with it.

-Until about 30 years ago, astronomers thought that the universe was composed almost entirely of ordinary atoms, or "baryonic matter," according to NASA (opens in new tab).
-However, recently there has been ever more evidence that suggests most of the ingredients making up the universe come in forms that we can not see.
+Until a few decades ago, astronomers thought that the universe was composed almost entirely of ordinary atoms, or "baryonic matter," according to NASA (opens in new tab).
+However, recently there has been ever more evidence that suggests most of the ingredients making up the universe come in forms that we cannot see.

 It turns out that atoms only make up 4.6 percent of the universe.
 Of the remainder, 23 percent is made up of dark matter, which is likely composed of one or more species of subatomic particles that interact very weakly with ordinary matter, and 72 percent is made of dark energy, which apparently is driving the accelerating expansion of the universe.

 When it comes to the atoms we are familiar with, hydrogen makes up about 75 percent, while helium makes up about 25 percent, with heavier elements making up only a tiny fraction of the universe's atoms, according to NASA (opens in new tab).

 The shape of the universe and whether or not it is finite or infinite in extent depends on the struggle between the rate of its expansion and the pull of gravity.
 The strength of the pull in question depends in part on the density of the matter in the universe.

-If the density of the universe exceeds a specific critical value, then the universe is "closed" and "positive curved" like the surface of a sphere.
+If the density of the universe exceeds a specific critical value, then the universe is "closed (opens in new tab)" and "positive curved" like the surface of a sphere.
 This means light beams that are initially parallel will converge slowly, eventually cross and return back to their starting point, if the universe lasts long enough.
-If so, according to NASA (opens in new tab), the universe is not infinite but has no end, just as the area on the surface of a sphere is not infinite but has no beginning nor end to speak of.
+If so, according to NASA (opens in new tab), the universe is not infinite but has no end, just as the area on the surface of a sphere is not infinite but has no beginning or end to speak of.
 The universe will eventually stop expanding and start collapsing in on itself, the so-called "Big Crunch."

 If the density of the universe exactly equals the critical density, then the geometry of the universe is "flat" with zero curvature like a sheet of paper, according to NASA (opens in new tab).
-If so, the universe has no bounds and will expand forever, but the rate of expansion will gradually approach zero after an infinite amount of time.
-Recent measurements suggest that the universe is flat with only a 2 percent margin of error.
+If so, the universe has no bounds and will expand forever, but the rate of expansion will gradually approach zero (opens in new tab)after an infinite amount of time.
+Recent measurements suggest that the universe is flat with only a 0.4 percent margin of error, according to NASA.